probot/probot/README.md

 ## Configuring

-Behaviors are configured in the `.probot.yml`.
+Behaviors are configured in a file called `.probot.yml` in the repository.
 They are composed of 3 parts:

 - `on` - webhook events to listen to
 - `when` (optional) - conditions to determine if the actions should be performed